-There are limited alternative investments to physical ownership.
+There are limited alternatives to physical ownership.
+All lack liquidity.

 Farmland investment funds eliminate some of the hardships of physical ownership but are still long term commitments, illiquid and have increased costs.
 A true alternative investment vechicle with superior liquidity is lacking.

 No adequate hedging tools are available for those with market exposure.